Alluxio/alluxio/docs/en/compute/Spark.md

 ## Advanced Usage

-### Access Data from Alluxio in Zookeeper HA Mode
+### Access Data from Alluxio in HA Mode with Zookeeper-based leader election

-If Spark is set up by the instructions in [Alluxio with Zookeeper HA](#customize-alluxio-user-properties-for-all-spark-jobs), you can write URIs using the "`alluxio://`" scheme without specifying an Alluxio master in the authority.
+If Spark is set up by the instructions in [configuring Spark when Alluxio is in HA mode](#customize-alluxio-user-properties-for-all-spark-jobs), you can write URIs using the "`alluxio://`" scheme without specifying an Alluxio master in the authority.
-This is because in Zookeeper HA mode, the address of leader Alluxio master will be served by the configured Zookeeper service rather than a user-specified hostname derived from the URI.
+This is because in HA mode, the address of leader Alluxio master will be served by the internal leader election or by the configured Zookeeper service.

 ```scala
 > val s = sc.textFile("alluxio:///Input")